 When all the requirements are met, you will need to undergo an extensive process that includes attending an orientation, submitting an application, joining training classes, and passing family assessments.
 Even from the start, foster care entails hard work and patience.

-What are your roles and responsibilities as a foster parent?
+What are your roles and responsibilities as foster parents?

 After successfully securing your license, the next step is to wait for a placement.
 The system will match a child to a substitute parent or family who will most likely meet the child’s needs.
 They will look at your capacity to care for a particular child.
 Basically, you will be the child’s family, who will provide for all of their needs.
 You will have several important roles and responsibilities to your foster child or children: